Our Mission:

 The Children’s Center of Weston Inc., was established in 1974 by parents needing extended care for their elementary school children after the regular school day ended.
 The Center continues today serving the Weston community as a private, nonprofit after-school program for grades K through 5, staffed by professional educators.

-March 14 - WPS closed for teacherprofessional day; CCW open by sign up for children enrolled on Fridays
+Oct.
+2 - WPS closed - holiday; CCW open by sign up for children enrolled on Fridays, Apple picking

-April 2 - Early Release Day - CCW open for children enrolled on Wednesdays, please send lunch.
+Oct.
+8 - Early Release Day - CCW open for children enrolled on Wednesdays, please send lunch and Gold Rush Day!!!

-May 7 - Early Release Day - CCW open for children enrolled on Wednesdays, please send lunch
+Nov.
+5 - Early Release Day - CCW open for children enrolled on Wednesdays, please send lunch!!!

 The Center is currently divided into three age groups: Kindergartners, 1st / 2nd graders and 3rd / 4th / 5th graders.
 The children arrive at the Center after a relatively rigorous academic day.
 We provide a safe, stimulating, and home-like environment in which children will feel relaxed and happy.
 We believe they need a non-competitive, supportive setting with choices of activities after their school day to cultivate creativity, friendship and community.
 Many activities may be occurring simultaneously, and the low (8:1 or 12:1) child:staff ratio enables us to give children individualized care and attention.